Pyramid of Neferirkare: Layout

 Pyramid construction techniques underwent a transition in the Fifth Dynasty.
 The monumentality of the pyramids diminished, the design of mortuary temples changed, and the substructure of the pyramid became standardized.
 By contrast, relief decoration proliferated and the temples were enriched with greater storeroom complexes.

 These two conceptual changes had developed by the time of Sahure's reign at the latest.
 Sahure's mortuary complex indicates that symbolic expression through decoration became favoured over sheer magnitude.
-For example, Fourth Dynasty pharaoh Khufu's complex had a total of 100 linear metres (330 linear feet) reserved for decoration, while Sahure's temple had around 370 linear metres (1,200 linear feet) dedicated to relief decorations.
+For example, Fourth Dynasty king Khufu's complex had a total of 100 linear metres (330 linear feet) reserved for decoration, while Sahure's temple had around 370 linear metres (1,200 linear feet) dedicated to relief decorations.
 Bárta identifies that storage space in mortuary temples expanded consistently from Neferirkare's reign onwards.
 This was a result of the combined centralization of administrative focus onto the funerary cult, the increase in the numbers of priests and officials involved in the maintenance of the cult, and the increase in their revenues.
 The discovery of considerable remains of stone vessels – mostly broken or otherwise incomplete – in the pyramid temples of Sahure, Neferirkare, and Neferefre bears testament to this development.

 Old Kingdom mortuary complexes consisted of five essential components: (1) a valley temple; (2) a causeway; (3) a mortuary temple; (4) a cult pyramid; and (5) the main pyramid.
 Neferirkare's mortuary complex had only two of these basic elements: a mortuary temple which had been hastily constructed from cheap mudbrick and wood; and the largest main pyramid at the site.
 The valley temple and causeway that were originally intended for Neferirkare's monument were co-opted by Nyuserre for his own mortuary complex.
 Conversely, a cult pyramid never entered construction, as a consequence of the rush to complete the monument upon Neferirkare's death.
 Its replacement was a small settlement and lodgings constructed from mudbrick to the south of the complex where the priests would live.
 An enormous brick enclosure wall was built around the perimeter of the pyramid and mortuary temple to complete Neferirkare's funerary monument.